wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-2fa-server-with-kotlin-and-ktor.md

 data class VerifyCodeResponse(val status: String)
 ```

-## Using the API
+## Use the API

 The API implementation is complete, so let's test it.

-Any client can use the API, including desktop and mobile clients, but you will perform simple testing by using a web browser to keep it.
+Any client can use the API, including desktop and mobile clients, but you will perform simple testing by using a web browser.

 Launch the Ktor application.

-Replace `PHONE_NUMBER` with actual phone number and open the following URL in the browser:
+Replace `PHONE_NUMBER` with an actualphone number and open the following URL in the browser:

->  Vonage phone numbers are in [E.164](https://developer.nexmo.com/concepts/guides/glossary#e-164-format) format, '+' and '-' are not valid.
-Make sure you specify your country code when entering your number, for example, US: 14155550100 and UK: 447700900001

-> [Whilst on trial](https://help.nexmo.com/hc/en-us/articles/204014853-Nexmo-trial-period-How-to-add-numbers-to-list-of-permitted-destinations), you will only be able to send SMS and make Voice calls to the number you registered with and up to 4 other test numbers of your choice (you can top-up Vonage account to remove this restriction).

 ```
 http://localhost:8080/verifyNumber?phoneNumber=PHONE_NUMBER
 ```

+>  Vonage phone numbers are in [E.164](https://developer.nexmo.com/concepts/guides/glossary#e-164-format) format, '+' and '-' are not valid.
+Make sure you specify your country code when entering your number, for example, US: 14155550100 and UK: 447700900001

+> [As a trial user](https://help.nexmo.com/hc/en-us/articles/204014853-Nexmo-trial-period-How-to-add-numbers-to-list-of-permitted-destinations), you will only be able to send SMS and make voice calls to the number you registered with and up to 4 other test numbers of your choice (you can top up your Vonage account to remove this restriction).

-You will receive SMS with code and see a similar response:
+You should receive an SMS with a code and see a similar response:

 ```
 {"requestId":"9ac76db7971b4ea4a49f2e061432c6fe"}
 ```

-Compose second request.
-Replace `REQUEST_ID` (in above example it's `9ac76db7971b4ea4a49f2e061432c6fe`) wiht value returned from server and replace `CODE` with recived verification code:
+Compose a second request.
+Replace `REQUEST_ID`  with the value returned from server (in the above example, it's `9ac76db7971b4ea4a49f2e061432c6fe`) and replace `CODE` with the received verification code:

 ```
 http://localhost:8080/verifyCode?requestId=REQUEST_ID&code=CODE
 ```

-The client phone number is verified, and you should see the following response:
+If the client phone number is verified, you should see the following response:
 ```
 {"status":"OK"}
 ```